murilloflores/nfa-simulator/DEFINITIONS.md

 ## Computation

-The definition of computation on this simulator is very similar to the formal definition of computation on a **nondeterministic finite automata**, being:
+A **formal definition** of computation on this simulator is very similar to the formal definition of computation on a nondeterministic finite automata, being:

 Let N be an NFA defined as described above and *w* be a string over the alphabet "sigma".
 We say that N accepts *w* if we can write *w* as *w* = *y1y2y3...ym* where each *yi* is a member of "sigma" or "epsilon" and a sequence of states *r0,r1,r2...rm* exists in *Q* with three conditions: